 4. Understand Your Audience

-LinkedIn users are typically older and have higher incomes than those on other platforms.
-It’s crucial to know your specific audience and what information they want from your LinkedIn Page.
+Users of this platform are typically older and have higher incomes than those on other platforms.
+It’s crucial to know your specific audience and what information they want from your page.

 5. Track and Refine Your Performance